+Algorithm \ref{sqp} is a special case of the model algorithm given in \cite[Section 4]{burke1989robust}.
+We refer the readers to \cite[Section 6]{burke1989robust} for details on the how the iterates genereated by the algorithm can be proven to be well defined as well as the convergence guarantees.

-The following assumptions are necessary for the convergence analysis. \begin{assumption} There is a bounded closed set $\Omega$ that contains all the iterates $\{x_k\}$ and trial points $\{x_k+\alpha d_k\}$, and satisfies \begin{enumerate}[~~~~({A}1)] \item the objective function $f$ is continuously differentiable and bounded below over $\Omega$, and $\nabla f$ is Lipschitz continuous with constant $L_f$; \item the constraints $h$ and their gradients $\nabla h$ are bounded over $\Omega$, each gradient $\nabla h_i$ is Lipschitz continuous with constants $L_{h,i}$ for all $i\in\{1,\cdots,m_1\}$; \item the constraints $c$ and their gradients $\nabla c$ are bounded over $\Omega$, each gradient $\nabla c_i$ is Lipschitz continuous with constants $L_{c,i}$ for all $i\in\{1,\cdots,m_2\}$. \item there are positives constants $\xi$ and $M_H$ (suppose $M_H>1$, without loss of generality) such that $2\xi\|d\|^2\leq d^TH_kd\leq M_H\|d\|^2$ for all $d\in R^n$. \end{enumerate} \end{assumption} Under these assumptions, there are two positive constants $M_f$ and $M_{d}$ such that
+Now we present the needed assumptions, some estimates that will be useful later, and the main convergence theorem concerning Algorithm~\ref{sqp}. \begin{assumption} There is a bounded closed set $\Omega$ that contains all the iterates $\{x_k\}$ and trial points $\{x_k+\alpha d_k\}$, and satisfies \begin{enumerate}[~~~~({A}1)] \item the objective function $f$ is continuously differentiable over $\Omega$, and $\nabla f$ is Lipschitz continuous with constant $L_f$; \item the constraints $h$ and their gradients $\nabla h$ are continuously differentiable over $\Omega$, each gradient $\nabla h_i$ is Lipschitz continuous with constants $L_{h,i}$ for all $i\in\{1,\cdots,m_1\}$; \item the constraints $c$ and their gradients $\nabla c$ are continuously differentiable over $\Omega$, each gradient $\nabla c_i$ is Lipschitz continuous with constants $L_{c,i}$ for all $i\in\{1,\cdots,m_2\}$. \item there are positive constants $\eta$ and $M_H$ (suppose $M_H>1$, without loss of generality) such that $2\eta\|d\|^2\leq d^TH_kd\leq M_H\|d\|^2$ for all $d\in \mathbb{R}^n$. \end{enumerate} \end{assumption} Under these assumptions, there are two positive constants $M_f$ and $M_{d}$ such that